lambdamikel/Busch-2090/README.md

 ###``PGM`` Demo Programs are Stored in EEPROM

-Please first run the ``PGM-EEPROM.ino`` sketch.
-This will load 5 example programs into the Arduino's EEPROM.
-The emulator won't work / won't initialize correctly if the EEPROM has not been prepared.
-The programs stored into and loaded from the EEPROM are ``PGM 7`` to ``PGM B``:
+For the Uno version, please run the ``PGM-EEPROM.ino`` sketch first, and use ``PGM-EEPROM-MEGA.ino`` for the Mega versions.
+This will load example programs into the Arduino's EEPROM.
+The emulator won't initialize correctly otherwise.

+The programs stored into and loaded from the EEPROM are ``PGM 7`` to ``PGM C``:

 - ``PGM 0`` : self-test not yet implemented.
 - ``PGM 1`` : on Mega, this loads a program memory dump from SDCard.
 Use LCD+Keypad shield to select file via ``Select`` key, ``Left`` key to abort loading.